-The NPS has determined the selected alternative, formed by combining elements of alternatives B and E, to be the environmentally preferable course of action.
-These actions would protect the largest number of resources potentially eligible as national historic landmarks including opportunities for protection in perpetuity should current owners choose to donate or sell the properties to NPS in the future.
+The NPS determines alternative E to be the environmentally preferable alternative.
+Alternative E would protect the largest number of resources potentially eligible as NHLs, including opportunities for protection in perpetuity should current owners choose to donate or sell the properties to NPS in the future.